 2. Understand subscriber motivations–and personalize for them

-With all the subscription offers out there, what makes consumers subscribe to your product?
-In fact, 75% of consumers said they’re more likely to subscribe if a free trial is offered.
+With all the subscription offers out there, what makes consumers choose to your product?
+For starters, 75% of consumers said they’re more likely to subscribe if a free trial is offered.
+Understanding motivations and pain points helps you customize your subscriber experience for each persona.

 FabFitFun CTA image